The Rising Star Awards

 Other criteria that will be considered at the committee’s discretion:

-- Outstanding participation in the Program for Advising in Scholarship & Service (PASS) (using sign-in sheets & other attendance record)
+- Outstanding participation in the Program for Advancement in Scholarship & Service (PASS) (using sign-in sheets & other attendance record)

 - Active involvement in other campus organizations - special attention will be paid to diversity-related organizations (documentation from organization official)